jundalisay/superb/content/en/research/socrates/simple-republic/book-2/chapter-3.md

-+++
+---
+title: "The Moral Education of Guardians"
+heading: Chapter 3 of Book 10
+date: 2020-09-22
-title= "The Moral Education of Guardians" date= 2015-09-28 image= "/covers/republic.jpg" description= "The guardians should be given proper education in philosophy and gymnastic.
+description: "The guardians should be given proper education in philosophy and gymnastic.
 The state should censor immoral and untruthful literature and art, and should base their education on God.
-They should never create true lies" linkb= "/research/socrates/simple-republic/book-2/chapter-2/" linkbtext= "Chapter 2" linkf= "/research/socrates/simple-republic/book-3/chapter-1/" linkftext= "Book 3" icon= "/icons/soc.png"
+They should never create true lies"
-+++
+image: "/covers/republic.jpg"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}